Masters of Science Degree Program in Translational Research

 Students are required to engage in a research project of their own design under the supervision of the primary mentor.
 At the time of application, each student specifies the project they will pursue, along with the primary mentor who will supervise the research project.
 Students will use class material and homework assignments to assist in protocol development.

 The research should be translational in nature and involve direct measurements on patient-derived samples or the use of innovative therapeutic or diagnostic techniques with laboratory-based elements.
 There should be demonstrable clinical relevance.
-Use of the outpatient and inpatient facilities of the CTRC is to be encouraged.
+Use of the outpatient and inpatient facilities of the CTRC is encouraged.
 The protocol is to be designed by the student under the direct supervision of the mentor.
 Where appropriate, dual mentorship should be considered; including a basic scientist expert in the technology being used and a clinical investigator expert in the condition being studied.
 The primary protocol should account for at least 75-80% of the student's commitment to the program.

 Trainees are expected to complete a thesis that involves designing a research project, writing a formal research proposal, performing the study described in it, preparing 1-2 comprehensive scholarly scientific paper(s) reporting the results, and presenting and defending the thesis at a public seminar.
 The defense portion of the seminar will be a formal oral defense of the thesis with three examiners.